john-science/john-science.github.io/_posts/2023-04-23-intermediate-git.md

 Automatic merge failed; fix conflicts and then commit the result.
 ```

 So we just need to go through each `CONFLICT` file, open them in _any_ text editor and fix the conflicts.
-The conflicts will be REALLY clearly identified by git:
+The conflicts will be REALLY clearly identified by Git, for example:

 ```
     long_description=README,